Gaillardia aestivalis (Walter) H.Rock

 Gaillardia aestivalis var. aestivalis, Gaillardia bicolor, Gaillardia chrysantha, Gaillardia fastigiata, Gaillardia lanceolata, Gaillardia lutea, Gaillardia rigida, Helenium aestivale

-Color: Yellow rays with brownish-purple center cone
+Color: Yellow rays with a brownish-purple center cone

 Bloom Time: Late spring to fall